International Students: Health Insurance Frequently Asked Questions

 Is vision coverage included in the Kaiser Student Health Insurance Plan?

 Yes, the plan covers vision exams for no charge.
 Kaiser Permanente members are also eligible for a 20% discount on eyeglasses and contact lenses purchased at Kaiser Permanente Optical Centers.

 Are my dependents covered under the Kaiser Student Health Insurance Plan?

 Coverage for your spouse and child(ren) is available for an additional fee.
 Please see the current health insurance brochure for fees and information.
 Dependents can be enrolled on a term basis from the date the student is enrolled in the plan or within 31 days of one of the following qualifying events: marriage, birth, adoption, or arrival in the U.S. To enroll a dependent, contact Wells Fargo Insurance Services by phone at 800-853-5899.

 A newborn will automatically be covered for Injury or Sickness during the month of birth, or the mother's hospitalization if she is a Kaiser member, whichever is later.
 Coverage may be continued for that child when Wells Fargo Insurance Services is notified in writing within 31 days from the date of birth and by payment of any additional premium.

 Will I be covered during OPT?

 After I graduate, what options do I have for insurance coverage?You can continue your coverage with Kaiser Permanente, but the plan will not be associated with Golden Gate University.
 There are a variety of plans to choose from and your premium will be based on your age and individual need.
-You may contact Kaiser at 800-464-4000, or visit their website to learn more.
+You may contact Kaiser at 800-464-4000, or visit their website to continue your enrollment after graduation and to learn more.